WCAG Accessibility Audits

 1. Identifying primary page layouts: We can recommend an audit scope or work with you to determine your website’s essential pages, page layouts, and templates, ensuring maximum coverage without unnecessary expense.

-2. Evaluating against WCAG 2.1 AA: Our experts diligently assess your website against all 50 AA success criteria in the 2.1 version of the guidelines.
+2. Evaluating against WCAG 2.1 AA (or another WCAG version): Our experts diligently assess your website against all 50 AA success criteria in the 2.1 version of WCAG.
 As a part of our assessment, we will test your website using keyboard and screen readers.
 We will also visually inspect each page/screen and, where needed, the code.

 6. Clear and concise WCAG audit report in Excel spreadsheet: Our web accessibility audit report is designed to be actionable, easy to understand, and free from unnecessary technical jargon.
 We organize all issues and a clear and straightforward Excel spreadsheet.

-Investing in our Website Accessibility Audit service is a smart decision for your business.
+Investing in our Website Accessibility Audit service is a solid decision for your organization.
 Prices for a WCAG audit typically range from $2,500 to $7,500, depending on factors such as the current state of accessibility, the number of pages/screens audited, and the complexity of your website.

 With a typical turnaround time of 1-2 weeks, our thorough audit can help you quickly and effectively ensure WCAG conformance and ADA website compliance.

-This re-audit ensures that all accessibility issues have been effectively resolved and verifies that your website is conformant with the Web Content Accessibility Guidelines (WCAG) 2.1 AA.
-By opting for a re-audit, you will ensure that your fixes were implemented correctly.
+Think of issue validation as a kind of re-audit ensures that all accessibility issues have been effectively resolved and verifies that your website is conformant with the Web Content Accessibility Guidelines (WCAG) 2.1 AA.
+This service means you’ll have certainty that the issues have been resolved and, if all issues are fixed, your digital asset is eligible for certification and/or a conformance statement.

 FAQs